shakilmith/documentaion/spring-boot/spring-boot-crud-application/index.md

     - And IDE that support Java and maven/gradle: Like Intellij Ide, Eclipse or VS code.

-Bootstrap your applicaton: Or simply clone the complete Spring data jpa crud application from github: //link
+Bootstrap your application: Or simply clone the complete Spring data jpa crud application from github: //link

 1. Open https://start.spring.io/ and provide necessary information to create spring boot project.
 The project will be a .zip file and we have to unzip it in a directory to work with it.